kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/06_StructuredConcurrency.md

 }
 ```

-When you call `launch` inside `runBlocking`, you call it as an extension to the implicit receiver
+When we call `launch` inside `runBlocking`, we call it as an extension to the implicit receiver
 of the `CoroutineScope` type.
-Alternatively, you can explicitly write `this.launch`.
+Alternatively, we could explicitly write `this.launch`.

 We can say that the nested coroutine (started by `launch` in this example) is a child of the outer coroutine
 (started by `runBlocking`).
-This "parent-child" relation works through scopes: the child coroutine is started from
+This "parent-child" relationship works through scopes: the child coroutine is started from
 the scope corresponding to the parent coroutine.

-You can create a new scope without starting a new coroutine.
+It is possible to create a new scope without starting a new coroutine.
-The `coroutineScope` function does that.
+The `coroutineScope` function does this.
 When you need to start new coroutines in a structured way inside a `suspend` function without access to the outer scope,
-like inside `loadContributorsConcurrent`,
+for example inside `loadContributorsConcurrent`,
-you can create a new coroutine scope which automatically becomes a child of the outer scope this `suspend` function
+you can create a new coroutine scope which automatically becomes a child of the outer scope that this `suspend` function
 is called from.

-That's also possible to start a new coroutine from the global scope by saying `GlobalScope.async` or `GlobalScope.launch`.
+It's also possible to start a new coroutine from the global scope using `GlobalScope.async` or `GlobalScope.launch`.
-That will create a top-level "independent" coroutine.
+This will create a top-level "independent" coroutine.

-The mechanism providing the structure of coroutines is called "structured concurrency".
+The mechanism providing the structure of the coroutines is called "structured concurrency".
-Let's see what benefits does the structured concurrency bring in comparison with global scopes:
+Let's see what benefits the structured concurrency has over global scopes:

-* The scope is generally responsible for children coroutines,
+* The scope is generally responsible for child coroutines,
 and their lifetime is attached to the lifetime of the scope.
-* The scope can automatically cancel children coroutines if something goes wrong or
+* The scope can automatically cancel child coroutines if something goes wrong or
-if the user simply changes her mind and decides to revoke the operation.
+if the user simply changes their mind and decides to revoke the operation.
-* The scope automatically waits for completion of all the children coroutines.
+* The scope automatically waits for completion of all the child coroutines.
 Therefore, if the scope corresponds to a coroutine, then the parent coroutine does not complete until all the coroutines
-launched in its scope complete.
+launched in its scope are complete.

-When using `GlobalScope.async` we don't have the structure that binds several coroutines to a smaller scope.
+When using `GlobalScope.async` there is no structure that binds several coroutines to a smaller scope.
 The coroutines started from the global scope are all independent;
 their lifetime is limited only by the lifetime of the whole application.
-You can store the reference to the coroutine started from the global scope and wait for its completion or cancel it
+You can store a reference to the coroutine started from the global scope and wait for its completion or cancel it
-explicitly, but it won't happen automatically as with the structured ones.
+explicitly, but it won't happen automatically as it would with a structured one.

 ### Cancellation of contributors loading

-Let's compare two versions of `loadConstributorsConcurrent` function:
+Let's compare two versions of the `loadConstributorsConcurrent` function:
-the one using `coroutineScope` to start all the children coroutines and the one using `GlobalScope`.
+one using `coroutineScope` to start all the child coroutines and the other using `GlobalScope`.
 We'll compare how both versions behave when you try to cancel the parent coroutine.

-Add 3 seconds delay to all coroutines sending the requests, so that you had enough time to cancel loading after
+Add a 3-second delay to all the coroutines sending requests, so that you have enough time to cancel the loading after
-the moment the coroutines were started, but before the moment the requests were sent:
+the coroutines are started, but before the requests are sent:

 ```kotlin
 suspend fun loadContributorsConcurrent(req: RequestData): List<User> = coroutineScope {